 A number of the most recent vintages have been demanding.
 In 2021 the cause was too much aridity and too much heat, in previous instances, we had other challenging weather patterns.
 But I am pretty optimistic.
 Vitis Vinifera is a bit more elastic in nature than most people will think and Greek varietals especially have been dealing with heat and drought for millennia.
 So, I think Greek vineyards do have a healthy future ahead of them and Greek wines will be achieving even higher levels in the coming decades.

 You wrote a book called: ''The wines of Greece. ''

 My book is not a coffee table book with large photos, it is not a book about ratings and tasting notes, it is not a buying guide.
 It is a relatively ugly, wall-to-wall-text book that takes a deep look at where Greek wines stand at the moment.
 The producer profiles are not about debating the different labels but showing the core of their personality and the character of their wines.
 Not a book to devour in one sitting but more a reference for those that really want to appreciate Greek Wine.

 Are there new exciting projects you work on right now?

 The COVID-19 pandemic months and years have clearly been the most creative time of my life.
-From creating a mini-bottling machine to our wine school for shipping samples to online students to having even Bordeaux En Primeur tastings for clients in Athens, to finding solutions to logistical problems around the world, these projects are recent but will keep me busy I am sure for years to come.
+From creating a mini-bottling machine for our wine school for shipping samples to online students to having even Bordeaux En Primeur tastings for clients in Athens, to finding solutions to logistical problems around the world, these projects are recent but will keep me busy I am sure for years to come.

 Which Master of Wine should I interview next?

-Paul Liversadge MW, a great guy, living in Switzerland, the owner of Real Wines, a remarkable importing company.
+Paul Liversadge MW, a great guy, living in Switzerland, is the owner of Real Wines, a remarkable importing company.